 No matter how much you eat and live right, some of us just cannot get rid of those few pesky pounds here and there.
 Many methods are available for that purpose, from liposuction to lipolysis.
-Whether liposuction or lipolysis by laser, ultrasound or radiofrequency assistance, each has various degrees of invasion, efficiency and risk factors.(1) But today we explore a unique, new, FDA cleared advancement that will revolutionize the way we think about body contouring: CoolSculpting™.
+Whether liposuction or lipolysis by laser, ultrasound or radiofrequency assistance, each has various degrees of invasion, efficiency and risk factors (Dermatologic Surgery).
+But today we explore a unique and new FDA-cleared advancement that will revolutionize the way we think about body contouring: CoolSculpting™.

 CoolSculpting™ by Zeltiq®

 Zeltiq® was founded in 2005.
 The technique was developed by dermatologists Drs.
-Dieter Manstein, MD, PhD, and R. Rox Anderson, MD, at the Wellman Center at Massachusetts General Hospital in Boston, a teaching affiliate for Harvard Medical School.
+Dieter Manstein, MD, PhD, and R. Rox Anderson, MD, at the Wellman Center at Massachusetts General Hospital in Boston, a teaching affiliate for Harvard Medical School (Cool Scultping by Zeltiq).

-The word cryolipolysis is broken down into three parts: “cryo”, Greek for icy cold; “lipo”, Greek for fat; and “lysis”, Greek for to break down.
+The word cryolipolysis is broken down into three parts: “cryo”, Greek for “icy cold”; “lipo”, Greek for “fat”; and “lysis”, Greek for “to break down”.
 The idea actually came from the effect of cold on children’s fat: When they eat too many popsicles, they develop cheek dimpling.
 Interestingly enough, this dimpling has a clinical term: popsicle panniculitis!
-It was also noted newborns with hypothermia develop panniculitis (fat inflammation).
-(1)
+It was also noted newborns with hypothermia develop panniculitis (fat inflammation) (Dermatologic Surgery).

 How Fat Cells are Different From Other Cells

-Basically, fat cells are more sensitive to cooling than other cells surrounding them (skin, muscle, and nerve cells).(1) Cooling breaks them down in a process known as apoptosis, meaning cell death.
+Basically, fat cells are more sensitive to cooling than other cells surrounding them (skin, muscle, and nerve cells) ( Dermatologic Surgery).
+Cooling breaks them down in a process known as apoptosis, meaning cell death.
 Apoptosis in turn leads to the release of inflammatory mediators and the attraction of inflammatory cells.

 These inflammatory cells help the body clean up dead fat cells.
-The lipids once contained inside the cells are eliminated through the lymphatic system.(1) This happens gradually over the course of the two to four months following the procedure, leading to decreased thickness of the fat layer.
-Because the process is slow, there is no risk of a sudden increase in blood lipid levels or affection of liver function.(4)
+The lipids once contained inside the cells are eliminated through the lymphatic system (Dermatologic Surgery).
+This happens gradually over the course of the two to four months following the procedure, leading to decreased thickness of the fat layer.
+Because the process is slow, there is no risk of a sudden increase in blood lipid levels or effect on liver function (Lasers in Surgery and Medicine).